glowkeeper/Provenator/README.md

 # Provenator

 This is the repository for **Provenator**, a prototype application for proving the origins of captured digital media.
-It does so using cryptographic tools and blockchain technology. **Provenator** is the result of the academic paper called, **Fake News - a Technological Approach to Proving Provenance Using Blockchains**.
+It does so using cryptographic tools and blockchain technology. **Provenator** is the result of the academic paper called, **Fake News - a Technological Approach to Proving Provenance Using Blockchains**, which is going to be published in December, 2017, in a special issue on fake news for Mar Anne Liebert's [Big Data](http://www.liebertpub.com/big).

 **Provenator** is an early prototype blockchain-based application, developed by [Steve Huckle](http://www.sussex.ac.uk/profiles/307882) in the [University of Sussex Informatics Department](http://www.sussex.ac.uk/informatics/).
 By using the trust mechanisms of blockchain technology, the aim of the application is to show, beyond doubt, the provenance of any source of digital media.